The Benefits of Delivering a Great ‘EX’ to Deskless Workers

 HCM Industry Analyst, Advisor, Influencer

 Steve Goldberg’s 30+ year career on all sides of HR process & technology includes HR exec roles on 3 continents, serving as HCM product strategy leader and spokesperson at PeopleSoft, and co-founding boutique Recruiting Tech and Change Management firms.
 Steve’s uniquely diverse perspectives have been leveraged by both HCM solution vendors and corporate HR teams, and in practice leader roles at Bersin and Ventana Research.
 He holds an MBA in HR, is widely published and is a feature speaker around the globe.
-He’s been recognised as a Top 100 HRTech Influencer.
+He’s been recognized as a Top 100 HRTech Influencer.